Target level of study

 - Geological Hazards – Observations, Measurements, Modelling (GA): courses dedicated to the understanding, characterisation and management of hazards and associated geological and geodynamic processes (earthquakes, volcanoes, landslides, tsunamis, etc.);

-- Earth and Water Under Global Change (AWARE): specialized course on the impact of global change on hydrogeological and geological processes, the Earth's resources and environmental, geological and hydro-climatic risks.
+- Earth and Water Under Global Change course (AWARE): specialized course on the impact of global change on hydrogeological and geological processes, Earth resources and environmental, geological and hydro-climatic risks.

 A double degree program is offered in partnership with the École des Mines d'Alès, allowing the selected students to obtain the degrees of Master of Universities and Mining Engineers.